RiddhiLokhande/EXP-2/README.md

 # EXP-1A
 ## Aim

-- To print HELLO WORLD code in C++ language
+- To implement and study datatypes in C++ language
-- to write a calculator code in C++ language

 ## Software required-